ThaddeusLim99/vista/docs_general/README.md

 #### Occlusion

 We use the Vista simulator to perform occlusion on our segmented point cloud.
 Occlusion is basically what points the sensor actually sees from its POV; points that are hidden behind points are occluded.
+See [here](Occlusion.md) for details about how Vista handles occlusions.

 For example, think of a light post, and a world as a bunch of XYZ points.
 If you were to look at the light post, you won't be able to see anything behind the light post.